Kittitas County Field & Stream

 2011 Hunter Education classes graduate 96 students.
 Host "Outdoor Survival for Kids" taught by Ken Matney, Search and Rescue volunteer.

-program.
 Sponsor Central WA Sportsmen Show Photo Contest--first year for digital display.
-Support Big Game Management Roundtable efforts
+Support Big Game Management Roundtable efforts to educate

-to educate public and halt elk depredation of cultivated lands.
+public and halt elk depredation of cultivated lands.
 Contribute $500 to "Save 5th Grade Camp."
-Volunteers remove 2.5 tons of litter
+Volunteers remove 2.5 tons of litter from LT Murray

 2010 Winter Gamebird Feed program distributes 6,480 lbs of wheat.
 Organize Roundtable with WDFW Director, Phil Anderson, and various

-the Classroom at Mt Stuart Elementary School.
-Donate $1,000 to "Save 5th Grade Camp," a week-long outdoor experience for Ellensburg
+Classroom at Mt Stuart Elementary School.
+Donate $1,000 to "Save 5th Grade Camp," a week-long outdoor experience for Ellensburg School

-School District students.
+District students.
 Sponsor e3 Winter Fair.
 Enter fifth year of hosting Eyes in the Woods classes.
-Volunteers pick up 2.12 tons of litter
+Volunteers pick up 2.12 tons of litter at the 9th

 2009 Work with WDFW and Dept of Ecology to treat Mattoon for Eurasian Watermilfoil.
 Club faces what could be the single most important